 Agile Adoption in the Global Governments

 Similar trends are being experienced in the development of systems for state and local governments, as well as governments in countries across the globe.
-The UK government has engaged in an Agile transformation effort that spans hundreds of development teams across its many departments and agencies.
+The UK government has been engaged for several years in an Agile transformation effort that spans hundreds of Agile teams across its many departments and agencies.
 Pôle emploi (French employment agency), the Dutch Tax Authority, and the Australian Post (postal service) are examples of global government agencies that have used SAFe to guide their transformations to Lean-Agile at scale.
 In the case of Pôle emploi, their transformation has resulted in better on-time delivery of employment benefits and increased satisfaction in the agency’s services by both hiring businesses and job seekers.

 Government as a Lean Enterprise

 Increasingly, government agencies are being challenged by the same forces of change that are driving their commercial counterparts to accelerate Lean-Agile transformations.
 The need for business (mission) agility, digital disruption, globalization, ever-increasing cyber threats, aging legacy systems, and increasing dependency on technology for business and mission success are just a few of the factors that are equally concerning for both government and industry.

 The hallmark of a Lean Enterprise is the ability to deliver the best quality and value in the sustainably shortest lead time.
 SAFe provides guidance by describing the success patterns that help organizations achieve these competencies.
 The evidence provided by the many case studies of SAFe implementations in government agencies suggests that these competencies are as applicable to public sector organizations as they for commercial enterprises.